Custom Web Design by Rainbo Design

 CSS Gradients and Transitions

-To get back to the topic, as usual, we have to deal with cross-browser compatibility issues with regard to CSS gradients.
-Fortunately, the Webkit folks have added support for the Mozilla/W3C syntax for both linear and radial gradients, so while you still have to add separate property settings for both browser families using the proper prefix, you no longer have to worry about the differences in syntax, which are as follows:
+To begin, as usual, we have to deal with cross-browser compatibility issues with regard to CSS gradients.
+Fortunately, the Webkit folks have added support for the Mozilla/W3C syntax for both linear and radial gradients, so while you still have to add separate vendor prefixed property settings for both browser families using the proper prefix, you no longer have to worry about the differences in syntax, which are shown in the next section.

 Linear Gradient Syntax